 Check out Super Bowl LVII field design at State Farm Stadium

-Check out Super Bowl LVII field design at State Farm Stadium originally appeared on NBC Sports Bayarea
+Check out Super Bowl LVII field design at State Farm Stadium originally appeared on NBC Sports Chicago

 Super Bowl LVII is just five days away, and things are already starting to come together on the field.